-We are initially focused on developing D-PLEX ${100}$ for the prevention of SSIs, where we believe there is a high unmet medical need, especially in surgeries that are at high-risk for infection or infection-related complications.
-Further, patients with co-morbidities, including those who are diabetic, obese, smokers, immunocompromised, aged 60 or over and those who are undergoing surgeries with a longer duration or a longer incision size, are particularly at risk for SSI-related complications, even if they are not undergoing high-risk surgeries.
-We believe that D-PLEX ${100}$ , if approved, also has the potential to address the needs of these patients.
+We are initially focused on developing D-PLEX100 for the prevention of SSIs, where we believe there is a high unmet medical need, especially in surgeries that are at high-risk for infection or infection-related complications.
+Further, patients with co-morbidities, including those who are diabetic, obese, smokers, immunocompromised, aged 60 or over and those who are undergoing surgeries with a longer duration or a lengthy surgical incision, are particularly at risk for SSI-related complications, even if they are not undergoing high-risk surgeries.
+We believe that D-PLEX100, if approved, also has the potential to address the needs of these patients with increased SSI risk factors.